Central Park jogger case: Confessions

-Although four suspects (all except Salaam) confessed on videotape in the presence of a parent or guardian (who had generally not been present during the interrogations), each of the four retracted his statement within weeks.
+Although four suspects, all except Lopez and Salaam, confessed on videotape in the presence of a parent or guardian (who had generally not been present during the interrogations), each of the four retracted his statement within weeks.
 Together they claimed that they had been intimidated, lied to, and coerced by police into making false confessions.
 While the confessions were videotaped, the hours of interrogation that preceded the confessions were not.

 When taken into custody, Salaam told the police he was 16 years old and showed them identification to that effect.
 If a suspect had reached 16 years of age, his parents or guardians no longer had a right to accompany him during police questioning, or to refuse to permit him to answer any questions.
 After Salaam's mother arrived at the station, she insisted that she wanted a lawyer for her son, and the police stopped the questioning.
 He neither made a videotape nor signed the earlier written statement, but the court ruled to accept it as evidence before his trial.
-Detective Tom McKenna falsely told Salam that his fingerprints had been found on the victim's clothing; McKenna reported that Salaam subsequently confessed to being present at the scene of the rape.
+Detective Tom McKenna falsely told Salaam that his fingerprints had been found on the victim's clothing; McKenna reported that Salaam subsequently confessed to being present at the scene of the rape.
 Years later, Salaam said, "I would hear them beating up Korey Wise in the next room", and "they would come and look at me and say: 'You realize you're next.'
 The fear made me feel really like I was not going to be able to make it out."

-None of the defendants had legal counsel during questioning.
-Many consider the interrogation techniques to have been coercive and they have been subject to wide criticism.
-Within weeks, they each withdrew their confessions, pleaded not guilty, and refused plea deals on the rape and assault charges.
+Two weeks after their confessions, each of the suspects recanted.
+They argued that their statements were coerced by police and that their rights to counsel and Miranda warnings had been violated.

 April 21 press conference

 On April 21, senior police investigators held a press conference to announce having apprehended about 20 suspects in the attacks of a total of nine people in Central Park two nights before and began to offer their theory of the attack and rape of the female jogger.
 Her name was withheld as a victim of a sex crime.
 The police said up to 12 youths were believed to have attacked the jogger.

-The main suspects were a sub-group within the loose gang of 30 to 32 teenagers who had assaulted strangers in the park as part of an activity that the police said the teenagers referred to as "wilding".
-New York City senior detectives said the term was used by the suspects when describing their actions to police.
-The police described the attacks as "random" and "motiveless", saying they had "terrorized" people in the park.
+New York City senior detectives said the term "wilding" was used by the suspects when describing their actions to police.
 This account of the term "wilding" was soon disputed by investigative reporter Barry Michael Cooper, who said that it originated in a police detective's misunderstanding of the suspects' use of the phrase "doing the wild thing", lyrics from rapper Tone Loc's hit song "Wild Thing".